 Windfields area in Oshawa had the highest premiums calculated for car insurance.
 The average annual cost for this area was $1399.
 As part of the Durham municipality, this region falls under the low-income category.
 The crime rate per capita is also on the higher side.
 Around three more areas in Oshawa had the same prices calculated.
 These areas included Northglen, Pinecrest, and Taunton.
-The Northglen area has much traffic as there are an airport and golf club.
+The Northern area has much traffic as there is an airport and golf club.

 Least Expensive Areas For Car Insurance in Oshawa

 Vanier neighborhood in Oshawa had the lowest car insurance quote calculated based on the sample profile.
 The average annual cost for this area was estimated at $1001.
 This area is mostly residential and around 46% of the residents prefer to drive rather than use transit.
-This is a family oriented community and homes are mostly owned instead of renting.
+This is a family-oriented community and homes are mostly owned instead of renting.

 Transportation And Road Safety In Oshawa